 - copies of your travel itinerary, passport, visa, vaccination documents, credit cards, debit cards, and bank information on you, with a friend at home, and in the cloud

-- Have insurance against theft should it be your phone or other item that goes missing.
-Read When to Buy (and not buy) Trip Insurance?
-Take a photo of your expensive gear before you leave in case you need to make a claim.
+- insurance against theft should it be your phone or other item that goes missing.
+Read A Complete Guide to Travel Insurance for Solo Travelers.

 - Beware of crowded places.
-Markets, train stations, large public events… these are the types of places that pickpockets love.
-Your purse should have a flap and a zipper.
-If you carry a daypack, wear it on your front rather than your back.
-If you insist on carrying a wallet in your pocket, it should be a front pocket not in the back.
+Markets, train stations, large public events–these are the types of places that pickpockets love.
+If you're carrying a purse, it should have a flap and a zipper.
+Or consider something like the Travelon Cross-body Messenger Bag with locking zippers (Tracey swears by this one).
+If you carry a daypack, wear it on your front rather than your back in these places.
+If you insist on carrying a wallet in your pocket, it should be a front pocket, not in the back.

 - Keep your priority items to a minimum.
 I check for my most important items every time I stand up to move on.
-These are my wallet, phone, passport and camera.
+These are my wallet, phone, and passport.
 That's it.
-If I forget something else it's not important.
-But still, I always look back at where I was seated as I walk away… just in case.
+If I forget something else, it's not that important.

-- Keep spare cash where no one would suspect to find it.
-This is a tip from Journeywoman.
+- Keep spare cash where no one would expect to find it.
+This tip to avoid pickpockets comes from Journeywoman.
 Roll a few bills and put them in an almost empty pill jar so that the bottle still makes a noise when shaken.
 If anyone ever rifles through your things they won't think that you have money there.